hyunjunian/Poor-Charlie-s-Almanack/en.md

 I wish you good reading and an appreciation of the brightness and dry humor that those of us who know Charlie Munger have come to treasure and expect from him.

-# Chapter One: A Portrait of Charles T. Munger
+# Chapter 1: A Portrait of Charles T. Munger

-## Michael Broggie
+*by Michael Broggie*

 Behind the extraordinary story of Berkshire Hathaway are two financial geniuses: the widely acclaimed Warren Buffett and his “silent partner,” Charlie Munger, who relishes his obscurity.